California Department of Resources Recycling and Recovery (CalRecycle)

 Grants to California county and city agencies for programs to ensure the proper disposal of eligible types of waste.
 Eligible agencies must work with a managing entity to implement and oversee the program.
 Activities may take place in incorporated and unincorporated areas.
-Funding is intended to cover a range of costs including equipment and materials, personnel, travel, per diem, and transportation costs to perform eligible activities and enforce waste tire permitting, storage, and movement laws and regulations.
+Funding is intended for administrative costs, education, enforcement actions and surveillance, field patrolling and small tire pile cleanup, inspections, training, transportation, and equipment.

 For information on eligible activities, see pages 7-9 of the Procedures and Requirements document, in Supporting Documents, below.

 All grant expenditures must be for activities, products, and costs specifically included in the approved Work Plan and approved Budget, activities approved by CalRecycle or activities that are conducted in compliance with criteria and timelines detailed within the CalRecycle Waste Tire Enforcement Manual.
 To be eligible for reimbursement, costs must be incurred after receiving a Notice to Proceed and before the end of the Grant Term.
 All services must be provided and goods received during this period in order to be eligible costs.

 For additional information on eligible costs, see pages 6-12 of the Procedures and Requirements document, in Supporting Documents, below.

 The maximum amount a grantee may receive is based upon population figures provided by the California Department of Finance:

 - Applicants with populations equal to or less than 900,000 are eligible to receive up to $300,000.

 - Applicants with populations of 900,001 to 2,000,000 are eligible to receive up to $450,000.

 - Applicants with populations of 2,000,001 or more are eligible to receive up to $600,000